AeloveRim/TahrovinGrit/README.md

 [Dragon Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/56082) makes dragons smarter and grants them powerful new abilities.
 Their attacks are also generally stronger, and they have extra resistance to attacks that do not come directly from you.

 ## Death
 [Shadow of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/65136) means death is not the end.
 Upon defeat, you will generally be assaulted by the victor in a Sexlab Scene.
 In most cases they will become your Nemesis and grow in power.
 Meanwhile, you will receive a penalty : either (100*your level) in gold, or a dragon soul if you don't have the gold, or one or more permanent points of health (depending on your level) if you don't have the soul either (note that you will be able to regain permanent health points through CBPC VRSex).
-You will also receive a situational or random debuff.
+You will also receive a situational or random debuff and lose some experience.

-It's not all bad however - going back and defeating your Nemesis will not only grant you some experience, but it will also transform that debuff into a related permanent buff, up to a total maximum of 5 buffs and debuffs from this mod.
+It's not all bad however - going back and defeating your Nemesis will not only grant you more experience than you'd initially lost, but it will also transform that debuff into a related permanent buff, up to a total maximum of 5 buffs and debuffs from this mod.

 Note that if your followers are still fighting when you are defeated, they will have a 60-second grace period where they can still save you.
 If they manage to finish the fight during that period, you will not suffer any penalties.